-Thanks to some great survey results across the board - where 85% of customers would recommend the service - Plusnet was the clear leader in every category and the only choice for the Best Broadband Provider Award.
+Thanks to some great survey results across the board - where 81% of customers would recommend the service - Plusnet was the clear leader in every category and the only choice for the Best Broadband Provider.

-This wasn't just about being cheap - far from it, in fact.
-It performed well across most categories, proving it is possible to add value to a quality product.
-Plusnet was way out in front in the Best Budget Broadband category, with all of our expert judges placing it in their top two choices.
+This wasn't just about being cheap.
+The ISP performed well across most categories, proving it is possible to add value to a quality product.

 Yorkshire-based 'honest broadband' provider Plusnet has a strong range of products and a good reputation both with customers and in the industry itself.
-From mega cheap offers to data rich deals for gamers, there should be something for everyone - as long as you're not looking for a super-fast connection.
+Now providing both ADSL and fibre with mega cheap offers up to unlimited deals for gamers, there should be something for everyone.

 Starting out as Force9 Internet in 1997, the Plusnet brand we know today was launched as a dial-up ISP in June 2000, adding broadband later the same year.
 The company was bought up by BT early in 2007 but still operates under its own brand name.
 To this day relies heavily on referrals from its current customers to help fuel its growth strategy, showing cheap doesn't have to mean low quality.

 Plusnet has won awards from the likes of Which?
-(Recommended Provider, February 2012), PC Advisor and the ISPA, as well as several Broadband Genie accolades, including Best Broadband in 2013, and Best Budget Broadband Award for its £6.49 per month Value package.
+(Recommended Provider, February 2012), PC Advisor and the ISPA, as well as several Broadband Genie accolades, including Best Broadband in 2013 and 2014.

 Never use them!
 They might be slightly cheaper than other providers but to cancel the account with them (I had to do it as I moved out) they charged me a £30 hidden fee (oh yes, of course it was in the Ts&Cs and kept me waiting a total of 28 minutes on the phone.
 Which of course is not for free.